On the Choice of Test Statistic for Conditional Moment Inequalities: Assumptions

+This section presents the main assumptions on the model and dgp used in this paper.
+The conditions are similar to those used in \citet{armstrong_asymptotically_2015}, \citet{armstrong_weighted_2014} and \citet{armstrong_multiscale_2016}.
+I first provide high level conditions, and then verify them for the interval regression model in Section \ref{int_reg_conditions_sec}.
+Section \ref{rootn_comparison_sec} provides a discussion of the difference between these conditions and other settings, such as point identified models.
+Section \ref{prim_cond_append} in the appendix verifies the conditions in this section for additional settings.
+I assume throughout that the data are iid.

-I place the following conditions on the data generating process when $m(W_i,\theta)$ is evaluated at $\theta_0$ and $\theta_n=\theta_0+a_n$.
+I place the following conditions on the data generating process and the sequence $\theta_n=\theta_0+a_n$.
 In these conditions, $\gamma$ is a smoothness parameter that is generally given by the minimum of the number of derivatives of the conditional mean and $2$.
 The truncation of the smoothness parameter at $2$ comes from the fact that the test statistics here use positive kernels or instruments.

-The most common cases appear to be the case of a Lipschitz continuous conditional mean, which corresponds to $\gamma=1$, and a twice differentiable conditional mean under certain boundary conditions, which corresponds to $\gamma=2$.
-In both cases, the conditions below typically hold for parameters on the boundary of the identified set, and, if they do not hold for all parameter values, will generally hold for the parameter values and data generating processes that determine minimax rates (see Section \ref{minimax_rates_sec} and the discussion above).
-Cases where $\gamma$ does not take on an integer value are common in models with set identification at infinity, such as the bounds for selection models with an instrument for selection in \citet{manski_nonparametric_1990} \citep[see Appendix B.3 of][for primitive conditions for a similar set of assumptions for this model]{armstrong_weighted_2014}.